tangrams/heightmapper/exporting_to_blender.md

 To use a heightmap from Heightmapper as a displacement map in Blender:

-Make sure cursor is over the main viewport before you begin.
-Start with a new scene.
+Enter the following keys, in order – make sure your cursor is over the main viewport before you begin.

+1. Start with a new scene.

-Delete the startup cube:
+2. Delete the startup cube:
  - x
  - return

-Create a grid:
+3. Create a grid:
  - shift-a
  - m
  - g

-Enter # of divisions (click nowhere! just start typing):
+4. Enter # of divisions (click nowhere! just start typing):
  - enter number of x pixels in heightmap minus 2
  - tab
  - enter number of y pixels in heightmap minus 2

-Scale to match image:
+5. Scale to match image:
  - s
  - enter the number of x pixels / 1000
  - tab